DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/global_biases.rst

 There are three classes in the diagnostic:

-* **GlobalBiases**: retrieves the data and prepares it for plotting (e.g., regridding, pressure level selection, unit conversion).
+* **Biases**: retrieves the data and prepares it for plotting (e.g., regridding, pressure level selection, unit conversion).
   It handles the computation of mean climatologies, including seasonal climatologies if requested.
   Climatologies are saved as class attributes and as NetCDF files.

-* **PlotGlobalBiases**: provides methods for plotting the global biases, seasonal biases, and vertical profiles.
+* **PlotBiases**: provides methods for plotting the global biases, seasonal biases, and vertical profiles.
-  It generates the plots based on the data prepared by the GlobalBiases class.
+  It generates the plots based on the data prepared by the Biases class.

-* **StatGlobalBiases**: statistical class including methods to compute global bias statistics and to assess the statistical significance of the bias.
+* **StatBiases**: statistical class including methods to compute global bias statistics and to assess the statistical significance of the bias.
   It computes global bias statistics such as mean bias and root mean square error (RMSE) between the model and reference datasets (area-weighted if grid cell areas are provided).
   It also performs a two-sample t-test at each grid point to determine if the difference between model and reference data is statistically significant.

 File structure
 --------------

-* The diagnostic is located in the ``aqua/diagnostics/global_biases`` directory, which contains both the source code and the command line interface (CLI) script.
+* The diagnostic is located in the ``aqua/diagnostics/biases`` directory, which contains both the source code and the command line interface (CLI) script.
-* A template configuration file is available at ``aqua/diagnostics/templates/diagnostics/config-global_biases.yaml``
+* A template configuration file is available at ``aqua/diagnostics/templates/diagnostics/config-biases.yaml``
-* Notebooks are available in the ``notebooks/diagnostics/global_biases`` directory and contain examples of how to use the diagnostic.
+* Notebooks are available in the ``notebooks/diagnostics/biases`` directory and contain examples of how to use the diagnostic.

 Input variables and datasets
 ----------------------------

 By default, the diagnostic compares against the ERA5 dataset, but it can be configured to use any other dataset as a reference.
-A list of the variables that are compared automatically when running the full diagnostic is provided in the configuration files available in the ``aqua/diagnostics/config/diagnostics/global_biases`` directory.
+A list of the variables that are compared automatically when running the full diagnostic is provided in the configuration files available in the ``aqua/diagnostics/config/diagnostics/biases`` directory.

 Some of the variables that are typically used in this diagnostic are: